When I started as a customer success professional, I had no idea about the challenges that I had to face.

 2. Practice what you preach

 Customer success is all about communication and transparency.
-My main goal as a customer success professional is to improve
+My main goal as a customer success professional is to improve customer success outcomes.

 As a customer success professional, I give time and importance to customers.
 This is why accountability and ownership become important.